okaanyildiz/react-tailwind-github-finder-app/README.md

 7) Import Navbar.jsx
 7) Place the Navbar inside App().
 8) Under the div, place the ‘main’ element, with a content of ‘Content’.
+9) import { BrowserRouter as Router, Route, Routes } from 'react-router-dom'
+10) Wrap all the content with the “Router” in App().
-8) Go to the Navbar.jsx.
+11) Go to the Navbar.jsx.
-9) Import into Navbar.jsx:
+12) Import into Navbar.jsx:
 ```
 import { FaGithub } from 'react-icons/fa'
 import { Link } from 'react-router-dom'
 import PropTypes from 'prop-types'
 ```
-10) Pass {title} with destructuring as the argument of Navbar().
+13) Pass {title} with destructuring as the argument of Navbar().
-11) Then define the default props.
+14) Then define the default props.
 ```
 Navbar.defaultProps = {
    title: 'Github Finder'
 }

 ```
-12) Define the prop types.
+15) Define the prop types.
 ```
 Navbar.propTypes = {
    title: PropTypes.string,
 }
 ```

-13) Inside the Navbar(), type the code shown below:
+16) Inside the Navbar(), type the code below:

 Navbar.jsx :
 ```